defenseunicorns/uds-cli/docs/overrides.md

 ```

 #### Bundle Variables as Values
-Bundle and Zarf variables can be used to set override values and be override variable defaults using the syntax `${...}`.
+Bundle and Zarf variables can be used to set override values by using the syntax `${...}`.
 For example:
 ```yaml
 # uds-config.yaml
 variables: